curiousjp/img2tag2img/README.md

 One use for this is to manually specify a specific LoRA - with the `lora_prefix` set in such a way as to remove all of your other LoRA, you can add `--override-lora_stacker-lora_name_1-str=lora name here`.

 ## other notes

+If you are having trouble working out why your settings are producing workflows that fail to validate, running the script with `--dump` will write the completed template workflow to disk, you can load it in the UI and see where it is going wrong.

 It is useful (for me) to be able to easily compare images in the same lineage.
 This script tries to promote this with how it names the output files.
 If the input file has a filename starting with four digits, or an X followed by four digits, those same digits will be used on the output of the process.
 If the file does _not_ have a name matching this pattern, the program will attempt to assign one (although this may have mixed results where some files have this prefix and some do not.)
 You can then use a program like [Diffusion.Toolkit](https://github.com/RupertAvery/DiffusionToolkit) to filter to a specific parent folder and then sort by file name to bring all the relevant items together.